qoijjj/raspberrypi-hardened/README.md

-# debian-hardened
+# raspberrypi-hardened

 ## Notice

-- This script only supports Debian 12 until further notice.
+- This script only supports RaspberryPiOS 12 until further notice.
 - This script is in *alpha*, **use at your own risk**.

 ## What